allegromanontroppo/Pensilva-History-Group/src/people/emily-hobhouse.md

 > We stood alone in the world, friendless among the people, the smallest nation ranged against the mightiest empire on the earth.
 Then one small hand, the hand of a woman was stretched out to us.
 At that darkest hour when our race almost seemed doomed to destruction she appeared, as an angel, as a heaven sent messenger, and strangest of all she was an Englishwoman.

----_The following Article appeared in The Western Morning News on Friday 3rd June 1994_
+_The following Article appeared in The Western Morning News on Friday 3rd June 1994_

 ### Cornish 'Nightingale' will be remembered